Skip to Main Content

 Solar Project

-The solar project was installed in advance of Alberta Summer Games in 2016.
+The solar project at the Leduc Recreation Centre was installed in advance of Alberta Summer Games in 2016.
 At Sept.
 1, 2017, the LRC solar system had produced over 1 MWh of power equivalent to:

 • Powering 3 million lightbulbs for a day